-A Student's absence due to school trips and/or s A COURSE THAT MEETS FOR T THE FULL 16 WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night classes or Friday classes) Twice a week (MW or TR classes) Three times a week (MWF or TRF classes) Four times a week (MTWR classes) 2 4 6 8 Three tardies count as one absence A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Twice a week (MW or TR classes) 4 Three tardies count as one absence.
-A COURSE THAT MEETS FOR 8 WE EKS OF THE SEMESTER (Fast-Track) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Four times a week (MTWR classes) 4 Three tardies count as one absence.
-A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: 3 times a week (MTW) (evening classes) 4 times a week (MTWR) (day classes) 2 2 Three tardies count as one absence.

-student's allowable number of absences.
+A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night classes or Friday classes) course it absences exceed.
+Twice a week (MW or TR classes) 4 Three times a week (MWF or TRF classes) 6 Four times a week (MTWR classes) 8 Three tardies count as one absence A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Twice a week (MW or TR classes) 4 Three tardies count as one absence.
+A COURSE THAT MEETS FOR 8 WE EKS OF THE SEMESTER (Fast-Track) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Four times a week (MTWR classes) 4 Tour times a week (MT Wit elasses) Three tardies count as one absence.
+A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: 3 times a week (MTW) (evening classes) 2 4 times a week (MTWR) (day classes) 2 Three tardies count as one absence. student's allowable number of absences.
+Military duty and absences for Holy Days (FRD student's allowable number of absences.
 Military duty and absences for Holy Days (FBD LEGAL) are covered in a separate section of the catalog and the student handbook.
 These are the only excused absences that are considered by Texarkana College.
 Responsibility for work missed for any absence is placed on the student.
 Instructors are required to allow students to make up work missed if the absence is due to military duty or religious holy days when students follow the correct notification procedures.
 Instructors are not required to allow students to make up work for absences due to other reasons.
 Make-up policies are listed in each individual instructor's syllabus.